Glagan/MyMangaDex/README.md

 * fetch last read chapter on mal and display it
 * highlight last read chapter
 * detect each chapters, with optionnal volume and "sub" chapter (eg: 18[.2])
 * Better readme
 * separated each pages in functions for clarity
 * Check if there is a mal id stored to avoid looking for it
 * Store the mal url in local storage
+* Fetch MAL link from manga page if directly on chapter page
+* Track of last_open (update on chapter page)
+* Avoid looking twice for mal link by setting it to 0
+* clear local storage when visiting https://mangadex.org/about
+* update mal chapter according to the current reading chapter on chapter page

 ## TODO
 * check only every x minutes or so but check when sending data
 * Follow page:
   * Highlight if last_read
 * Manga page:
-  * highlight last open on list
   * offset
   * button to add manga to reading list
   * add mal link if there isn't on the page
 * chapter page:
-  * edit last read on mal and last opened
-  * add manga to reading list if not in
+  * add manga to reading list if not in (with start date)

 ## Legacy code
 Optionnal way to fetch manga and chapter info on chapter page: